The 5 Things to Know When Shipping Your RV or Travel Trailer Cross Country

 - Drive away service: With this method, an RV transportation company will dispatch a driver to personally drive and transport your RV to its destination.
 This does not require any additional equipment or vehicles.

-RV Transport Preparation Checklist
+RV Shipping Preparation Checklist

 - Secure latches on all doors, windows, and cabinets.